paladin-t/my_basic/README.md

 ## Introduction

-MY-BASIC is a tiny cross-platform easy extendable BASIC interpreter written in pure C with about 7000 lines of source code.
+MY-BASIC is a lightweight cross-platform easy extendable BASIC interpreter written in pure C with about 7000 lines of source code.
 Its grammar is similar to structured BASIC.
 It is aimed to be either an embeddable scripting language or a standalone interpreter.
 The core is pretty light; all in a C source file and an associated header file.
 You are able to easily combine MY-BASIC with an existing project in C, C++, Objective-C, etc. Scripting driven can make your projects more powerful, elegant and neat.

 ## Main features

 * It is totally free to use MY-BASIC for individual or commercial purpose under the MIT license
 * Written in clean ANSI C, source code portable
 * With most common BASIC syntax
-* Small (within memory usage less than 128KB) and fast
+* Lightweight (within memory usage less than 128KB) and fast
 * Case-insensitive tokenization
 * Integer, float point, string, boolean, user defined data types with array support, etc.
 * Structured `IF-THEN-ELSEIF-ELSE-ENDIF` support
 * Structured `FOR-TO-STEP-NEXT/WHILE-WEND/DO-UNTIL` support
 * Structured user costomized sub routine definition by `DEF/ENDDEF` support
 * `GOTO/GOSUB-RETURN` support
-* Standard numeric functions
-* Standard string functions
+* Standard numeric functions, and standard string functions
 * Debug APIs
+* Customizable memory pool
 * High expansibility, easy to use APIs, easy to write customized scripting interfaces
 * It's able to use it as a standalone interpreter, or integrate it with existing projects in C, C++, Objective-C, etc.
 * It's able to learn how to build an interpreter from scratch from MY-BASIC